 - They have links to web pages that look like eBay pages but are not the real thing (see below).

-- They ask for confidential information such as your paypal password or credit card numbers.
+- They ask for confidential information such as your PayPal password or credit card numbers.

 Remember: eBay will never ask people to provide account numbers, passwords or confidential information via email.
 Any genuine emails from eBay will be in the My Messages box in My eBay.
-If you are in doubt don’t click on any links from a email.
+If you are in doubt don’t click on any links from an email.

 6 Avoid Use Instant Money Transfer services

-Money transfer services such as Western Union are designed for people who trust each other to transfer money from one place to and are not intended to carry out transactions between strangers.
+Money transfer services such as Western Union are designed for people who trust each other to transfer money from one place to another and are not intended to carry out transactions between strangers.
 Once a transaction has been made the money is untraceable.
-For this reason eBay has banned the use of Western union on its site.
+For this reason, eBay has banned the use of Western union on its site.

 7 Fake Goods

-Unfortunately the sale of fake goods is common on eBay and so it is important to exercise caution when buying designer items such as Louis Vuitton, Channel and Paul Smith etc. It can be very difficult to spot fakes, but if something seems too good to be true it probably is.
+Unfortunately, the sale of fake goods is common on eBay and so it is important to exercise caution when buying designer items such as Louis Vuitton, Channel and Paul Smith etc. It can be very difficult to spot fakes, but if something seems too good to be true it probably is.
 If you must buy these kinds of items on eBay always check a seller’s feedback.
 It is also safter to buy from business sellers.

 8 Items that don’t exist